Akiba-Schechter Jewish Day School

-Akiba-Schechter Jewish Day School is a Jewish day school in Chicago's Hyde Park neighborhood.
+Akiba-Schechter Jewish Day School is a private Jewish day school in Hyde Park, Chicago.
 It is the only Jewish school on Chicago's South Side and attracts a wide range of students from across the Chicago metropolitan area.
+Tuition for the 2023-2024 school year is between $24,730 and $26,190 based on grade level.

 History

 The school came into existence in 1972 through the merger of an Orthodox-affiliated school, Akiba South Side Jewish Day School (founded in 1949), and a school affiliated with the Conservative movement, Solomon Schechter South Side School (founded in 1965).
 Since the merger, Akiba-Schechter has been run under the auspices of both the Associated Talmud Torahs (Orthodox), the Board of Jewish Education (Community), and now the Jewish United Fund of Chicago.
-Since 2017, Akiba-Schechter has been under the leadership of Dr. Eliezer Jones, as its seventh Head of School.